 Due to the high volume of exams and limited space in the area, students are strongly encouraged to schedule as early as possible, especially for midterms and final exams.
 On occasions when Disability Services is unable to provide space for students to take an exam due to late delivery of the online Test Accommodations Request, the student will need to make arrangements with the faculty member.

 The student should remind instructors when asking them to complete the instructor portion of the online Test Accommodations Request, that exams need to be made available to the Testing Center or Disability Services prior to the scheduled exam date; a minimum of two weeks in advance if the exam needs to be put in an adapted format, and a minimum of one week in advance for all other exams

 Exams will not be scheduled at the same time as the student’s regular class is scheduled.
 Exceptions will be made with instructor approval, or when the student has back-to-back classes and an extended exam time conflicts with his or her class schedule.
-Please find the current Testing Center hours of operation here.
+View the Testing Center’s hours of operation.